O-h-y-o/O-h-y-o.github.io/src/posts/info/cloudfront.md

 S3 => Route53 is using http,
 S3 => Cloudfront => Route53 is https use.

+This is the code to invalidate the cache in github actions.
+Just run it after the S3 upload.
+`aws cloudfront create-invalidation --distribution-id ${{ secrets.AWS_DISTRIBUTION_ID }} --paths "/*"`

+AWS_DISTRIBUTION_ID is your Cloudfront ID.

 :::

 Now you can check that https://domain.com is entering well.